-We will get your permission before sharing any information gained in connection with this research study that can be identified with you.
-We will keep your results confidential.
-If we present or publish information from this study, we will not use your personal information.
-Only group data will be presented.
-(If applicable, include ways in which you will maintain confidentiality, e.g. "No one in the daycare center will know your child's results," If you release information to anyone for any reason, you must state the persons or agencies to whom you will give the information, the nature of the information, and the purpose of the disclosure.)
+Any information obtained in connection with this research study that can be identified with you will be disclosed only with your permission; your results will be kept confidential.
+In any written reports or publications, no one will be identified or identifiable and only group data will be presented.
+(If applicable, include ways in which you will maintain confidentiality, e.g. "No one in the daycare center will know your child's results," If you release information to anyone for any reason, you must state the persons or agencies to whom the information will be furnished, the nature of the information to be furnished, and the purpose of the disclosure.)

-We/I will keep the research results secure.
-Only I (or other researcher named in this form) and our/my advisor will have access to the records while we/I work on this project.
+We/I will keep the research results in an encrypted computer and locked file cabinet located in (state the general location e.g., "on campus") and only I (or other researcher named in this form) and our/my advisor will have access to the records while we/I work on this project.
 We/I will finish analyzing the data by (specify the ending date of your research).
-We will delete your personal information that could be used to identify you from the research data collected for the study.
-(If you make photographs, audio or video recordings, explain who will have access to them, if you will present them for educational purposes, and when you will erase or destroy them.
+We/I will then destroy all original reports and identifying information that can be linked back to you.
+(If photographs, audio or video recordings are made, explain who will have access to them, if they will be presented to others for educational purposes, and when they will be erased or destroyed.
 All multimedia data collected requires a separate multimedia release form.
 This form is available on Lipscomb's IRB website).